Model3DBio/AF_pyDock/README.md

 * weak or transient interactions
 * highly flexible proteins

+Repository organization

+This repository does **not** cover the installation of **ColabFold** or **AlphaFold 3 (AF3)**.
+For detailed installation instructions and a complete description of the workflow, please refer to the book chapter: [**Modeling Protein–Protein Complexes by Combining pyDock and AlphaFold**](https://doi.org/10.1007/978-1-0716-4828-5_15), published in *Methods in Molecular Biology* (2026).

+For the latest **AlphaFold 3 installation instructions**, please refer to the following repository: [AlphaFold3-Conda-Install](https://github.com/Model3DBio/AlphaFold3-Conda-Install).

-The repository is organized into **three folders**, each corresponding to a major stage of the workflow: model generation with AlphaFold, energy scoring with pyDock, and final integration of both approaches.
+The repository is organized into three main folders, each corresponding to a major stage of the workflow:

 ---